Skip to content

 Tip

-When multiple filters are configured under the same namespace, all filters must be satisfied for the data to be reported.
+When configuring multiple filters under the same namespace, all filters must be satisfied for the data to be reported.

 Cloud Product Configuration Information